Commonly Asked Questions

 How do I know how much I owe?

 Based on your enrollment in classes you will be assessed charges in early July and the bill will be due in early August.
 To view your bill please visit your Student Self Service (PeopleSoft-Student Systems) under "Account Activity" to view all charges and fees.
 To view your "Balance Due" and "Pending Financial Aid" click on "Account Inquiry."
 You can contact the Cashier's Office at 707 654-1528 for further questions regarding your bill.

 Your Financial Aid does include a uniform allowance in your Cost of Attendance and may provide funding to help cover those additional costs based on students taking student loans and/or parents taking out a PLUS Loan.

 How does my Financial Aid pay my bill?

 Students are charged tuition and fees and room and board (if living on campus).
-Your financial aid disbursement will credit your account and apply towards any charges you have incurred for the term.
+All Financial Aid is divided half for Fall and half for Spring.
+Your financial aid disbursement will credit your Student Account and apply towards any charges you have incurred for the term.
 If you have more charges than financial aid, you will need to pay the difference.
 If you have more aid than charges, you will get a refund.

 When will the refund come?

 Students will not receive refunds until the start of the term.
 After the term begins refunds are generated and those that are mailed will take 5-7 days depending on the mail delivery service.
 Students with Direct Deposit set up with the Accounting Office will find that refunds take 2-3 days.
 You can sign up for Direct Deposit using Self Service through PeopleSoft- Student Systems (student portal).